 This is a very traditional flatbread commonly found in central Italy, Tuscany in particular, during the grape harvest.
 Sweet, ripe grapes are used to fill and top focaccia that is lightly seasoned with fresh rosemary.
 The addition of sugar allows the grapes to soften and sweeten creating almost a jam-like effect that is truly addictive.
 This bread can be enjoyed at breakfast, dessert, or as any anytime snack.

-Here in Italy, unless you are lucky enough to have the purple wine grapes available, uva fragola grapes are used.
-These are small, very sweet grapes that do have seeds, but as the seeds are small I do not worry about them.
+In Italy, unless you are lucky enough to have the purple wine grapes available, uva fragola grapes are used.
+These are small, very sweet grapes that do have seeds, but as the seeds are small, I do not worry about them.
 These grapes are similar in flavor to concord grapes, but since concord grapes (and their seeds) are much larger, if using them, you should seed the grapes before adding them to the focaccia.

 I have made grape harvest focaccia a number of times in the past but used the grapes to top the focaccia only.
 A Facebook friend, Judy Witts Feancini, owner of the Divina Cucina blog, posted photos of her schiacciata con l’uva recently, and it was stuffed with a layer of grapes as well as being topped with them.
 Judy’s schiacciata looked amazing, so I decided to give it a try.
 I ended up making this delicious and ever so addicting flatbread three times over the past month so I could share it with our farmhouse guests, who all enjoyed it.
 The combination of grapes and sugar create a very juicy mixture that is quite runny when hot, so I use a baking sheet with 1-inch sides to ensure none of the juices run over onto my oven floor.
 I also learned from personal experience, that because of the grape jam which is bubbling hot when first removed from the oven, it is best to allow the schacciata to cool to just warm before slicing.